-- Pack equipment carefully, preferably in the original carton. - Enclose specific information about the problem. - Enclose a contact name and phone number in case our Factory Service Department needs additional information. - Enclose a purchase order authorizing repairs. - Ship the equipment to the address below.
+- Pack equipment carefully, preferably in the original carton. - Enclose specific information about the problem. - Enclose a contact name and phone number in case our Factory Service Department needs additional information - Enclose a purchase order authorizing repairs. - Ship the equipment to the address below.
 Our Receiving Department will not accept collect shipments.

 The Service Department phone number is (800) 863-9337.
-The Service Department will notify you of the type of repair and an estimate of the cost of the repair.
-Manning will ask for your authorization before proceeding.
+The Service Department will notify you of the type of repair needed and an estimate of how much the repair will be.
+Manning will ask for authorization before proceeding.